New ‘Lord of the Rings’ film coming in 2026 - KESQ

 Jackson made history with “The Lord of the Rings” trilogy, becoming the first person to direct three major feature films simultaneously.

-“The Fellowship of the Ring,” “The Two Towers” and “The Return of the King” were nominated for multiple awards including Oscars, Golden Globes and BAFTAs.
+“The Fellowship of the Ring,” “The Two Towers” and “The Return of the King” were nominated for multiple awards including Oscars, Golden Globes and BAFTAs, with the third film clinching 11 Academy Awards including best picture in 2004.

 Serkis served as 2nd Unit director on Jackson’s “The Hobbit trilogy” and directed the 2021 film “Venom: Let There Be Carnage.”